 Having information about the chemotherapy treatment and its side effects can help you get organised and feel more in control.
 There are things you can do to help you feel prepared.

 Some chemotherapy drugs affect your fertility (the ability to get pregnant or make someone pregnant).
 If this is a concern for you, it is very important to talk to your cancer doctor before treatment starts.
 Sometimes your fertility can be preserved by storing sperm or storing eggs before chemotherapy begins.

 Getting a wig

 Your doctor or nurse may advise you to have a dental check-up before starting chemotherapy.
 If your teeth or dentures are in good condition, this reduces the risk of problems with your mouth during treatment.

 Taking other drugs, vitamins or supplements

-Always tell your cancer doctor about any prescription and other drugs, vitamins or supplements you are taking or plan to take.
-Some drugs may interact with chemotherapy drugs and make treatment less effective.
+Always tell your cancer doctor about any prescription and other drugs, vitamins, herbal remedies or supplements you are taking or plan to take.
+Some drugs may interact with chemotherapy drugs or make treatment less effective.